 We recommend these important steps you should consider to make your Internet of Things more secure:

-Business or Personal.
-Carefully consider any Internet-connected device and it’s introduction into your business environment.
+Carefully consider any Internet-connected device and it’s an introduction into your business environment.
 If it is not necessary for your business, we recommend leaving it at home.
 Some devices have persistent listening, location sharing, and even webcams, all of which present privacy issues.